 The Executive Committee meets monthly and conducts all business of the OCFA, with the exception of policy issues, including labor relations, budget issues and other matters specifically retained by the Board of Directors.
 The Executive Committee consists of no more than nine members of the Board of Directors.
 The committee membership is comprised of the following designated positions: the Chair and Vice Chair of the Board of Directors, the immediate past Chair of the Board and the Chair of the Budget and Finance Committee.
 In addition, the Chair appoints five at-large members.
-At least one member of the Board of Supervisors serves on this committee.
+At least one members of the Board of Supervisors serves on this committee.
 In addition, the ratio of committee members representing cash contract cities to the total committee membership will be as close as reasonably possible to the ratio of the number of cash contract cities to total member agencies.
 The Chair of the City Managers Technical Advisory Committee serves as an ex officio non-voting member of the Executive Committee.

 The Budget and Finance Committee meets monthly and advises staff and makes recommendations to the Board of Directors on matters related to financial and budget policies, development of budgets for the General Fund and capital expenditures, assignment of fund balances, budget balancing measures, evaluation and development of plans to meet long-term financing needs, investment oversight and purchasing policies.
 The Chair of the Board makes appointments to the Committee on an annual or as-needed basis.
 The Chair of the City Manager Budget and Finance Committee serves as an ex officio non-voting member of this committee.
-The Budget and Finance Committee is also designated to serve as the OCFA's audit oversight committee.